slimgroup/XConv/paper/manuscript.md

 - **Accuracy**.
 We look at the accuracy of the obtained gradient against the true gradient for varying batch size, image size and number of probing vectors.
 - **Biasing**.
 We verify the the gradient is unbiased using the CIFAR10 dataset computing expectation of our gradient approximation against the true gradient.
 - **Computational performance**.
 In this case we consider the computational runtime for a single convolution layer gradient for varying image size, batch size and number of channel.
 This benchmark is performed on CPU and GPU.
+- **Training**.
+This last experiments verifies that our unbiased estimator can be used to train convolutional networks and leads to good accuracy.
+We show the training on the MNIST dataset and show that, for large batch size, our estimator provides comparable accuracy to conventional training.

 ## Accuracy and bias